citizennet/purescript-httpure/Documentation/Examples/Headers/Readme.md

 # Headers Example

 This is a basic example of working with headers.
-It will return the 'X-Example' response header with the value 'hello world!'.
+It will respond to an HTTP GET on any url and will read the header 'X-Input' and return the contents in the response body.
+It will also return the 'X-Example' response header with the value 'hello world!'.

 To run the example server, run: